Why Supervision?

 Supervision Location

-I’m based in Greater Manchester, providing predominantly remote (video or telephone) supervision to counsellors working with adults.
-If face-to-face supervision is required, please contact me to discuss this.
+I’m based in Bury, Greater Manchester, providing in-person and remote (video or telephone) supervision to counsellors working with adults.

 Supervision fees

-I have decided upon costs based on my experience, time, running costs (including Supervision of Supervision, PLI insurance, Zoom subscription, ICO) and my level of experience as a counsellor and supervisor.
+Supervision costs are based on my time, running costs (including Supervision of Supervision, Professional Body Membership, PLI insurance, Zoom subscription, ICO) and, not least, my level of experience as a counsellor and supervisor.

 Why supervision with me?

-I would love to explore beginning a new professional relationship with you as my supervisee, so you may learn together with me, whilst being supported and developed by an experienced practitioner, as I give my the focus to your practice and your processing.
-I believe it is essential we work towards bringing our whole authentic selves to supervision and as such I strive to create a space in which you feel comfortable to share successes and areas of concern or confusion.
-I am confident we can have light-hearted, humorous moments together, as well as times where I may offer you some challenge and suggestions for change.
-I bring my sense of humour, warmth, humility, reflective nature to the mix of our relationship and am ready to adapt my approach and style to what you are wanting and needing.
+I believe it is essential we work towards bringing our whole authentic selves to supervision and so I strive to create a space in which you feel comfortable to share successes and areas of concern or confusion.
+I am confident we can have light-hearted, humorous moments together, as well as times where I may offer you challenge and suggestions for reflection and action.
+I bring my gentle, warmth, reflective nature to the mix of our relationship and am ready to adapt my approach and style to what you are wanting and needing.

 Inskipp and Proctor's Functional Model of Supervision (1993) and Hawkins and Shohet's Seven Eyed Process Model (2000.)